 Read more at https://dreamhost.com/company/we-are-green/

-DreamHost’s operations are, however, green enough to merit a “green hosted” certification from the Green Web Foundation, which develops tools to support the transition to an Internet that is 100% powered by renewable energy sources.
+We were happy to learn that DreamHost’s operations merited a “green hosted” certification from the Green Web Foundation, which develops tools to support the transition to an Internet that is 100% powered by renewable energy sources.
 (It’s currently a little bit over 15%.)
+That certification encouraged us to use DreamHost to host this website.

 The Green Web Foundation has developed a Green Web Check tool and Green Web apps that monitor websites’ “greenness” as measured by the use of renewable energy by their webhosts.
 Check them out here: https://www.thegreenwebfoundation.org/